Muhanned-Kamar/Grocery-Stores-Sales-Analysis/README.md

 # Grocery-Stores-Sales-Analysis

-Analyzed sttore sales, cashiers, and traffic of sales.
+Analyzed store sales, cashiers, and traffic of sales.
 Used Python, SQL, and Power Bi.